2015 Houston Astros season

-In July, Scott Kazmir's 0.26 earned run average (ERA) ranked as the third-lowest in MLB history for that month.
-On August 21, Mike Fiers tossed a no-hitter versus the Los Angeles Dodgers, the 11th in club history, and first-ever accomplished at Minute Maid Park.

 With an 86–76 record—their first winning season since 2008—and second-place finish in the AL West, the Astros made the playoffs for the first time since their World Series appearance in 2005, and first as members of the American League.
 It was the tenth postseason and third wild card qualification overall in franchise history.
 Houston defeated the New York Yankees in the AL Wild Card (ALWC) Game before taking the eventual World Series champion Kansas City Royals to five games in the American League Division Series (ALDS), nearly pulling off a major upset.
-During their postseason run, Colby Rasmus led the Astros in batting (.412), home runs (4), runs batted in (RBI, 6), and on-base percentage (.583).

-Four of the 2015 AL Pitcher of the Month Awards were claimed by Astros—including three by Keuchel, who was the AL Cy Young Award winner—and another by Kazmir.
-Keuchel led the AL games won (20–8), innings (232), and walks plus hits per inning (1.017, WHIP), and finished second in earned run average (2.48 ERA).
+Keuchel became the AL Cy Young Award winner after leading the AL in games won (20–8), innings (232), and walks plus hits per inning (1.017, WHIP), and finished second in earned run average (2.48 ERA).
 Keuchel and Altuve were named AL Gold Glove Award winners.
-Altuve, the AL hits (200) and stolen bases (38) leader each for a second consecutive season, ranked third in batting (.313) to claim a Silver Slugger Award.
-Correa, who led AL shortstops in home runs (22) and hit .279 over 99 games, was named AL Rookie of the Year.
+Altuve, the AL hits (200) and stolen bases (38) leader each for a second consecutive season, ranked third in batting (.313) to also claim a Silver Slugger Award.
+Meanwhile, shortstop Carlos Correa was named AL Rookie of the Year.

 Offseason

 Summary

+The Astros hired A. J. Hinch as 23rd manager in team history, succeeding Tom Lawless.